joshukraine/dotfiles/README.md

 I've now introduced an approach for switching between colorschemes which I hope will be more straightforward.
 It's still not a one-step operation, but all the colorschemes and there individual settings can be stored simultaneously and switching between them takes minimal effort.

+![One Half Dark Screenshot][one-half-dark-screenshot]

+*Example of a React app with the One Half Dark colorscheme*

 At the time of this writing, I've incorporated nine colorschemes, all of which require true color support.

 1. [Solarized Dark][neo-solarized]